The Secret of Contentment

 While Psalm 23 may be familiar, the simplicity of the imagery is worth exploring.

-Among his duties, my friend’s job was to routinely lead the flock to fresh places to graze.
+Among his duties, my friend’s job was to lead the flock to fresh places to graze.
 He described them “bleating with delight” when they entered a pasture filled with lush green grass.

 When King David testifies, “He makes me to lie down in green pastures,” it’s not the shepherd forcing a “lie-down” on the sheep (v.2).
 Sheep do not lie down to eat.
 Rather, because they’re already full and completely satisfied—the sheep can rest in the verdant pastures.